-Though it may be the first time you notice black spots on your tongue, they could be part of your tongue's natural appearance.
-The human tongue is a muscle covered in taste buds.
-It moves food around the mouth as you chew, and the taste buds send the brain signals about flavour.
-Taste buds are visible to the human eye; they can stand out and look like dark spots when red wine or coffee stains them.
+Though it might be the first time you noticed black spots on your tongue, they could be part of your tongue's natural appearance.
+The human tongue is a movable set of muscles covered in taste buds.
+As it moves food around as you chew, the taste buds send the brain signals about flavor.
+Taste buds are visible to the human eye, and they can stand out and look like dark spots when something like red wine or coffee stains them.
+If you notice a dark spot after having a glass of wine or cup of coffee, do not worry—this discoloration should fade.

-Oral piercings and tongue injuries may result in black spots.
-MedlinePlus explains that damage to the tongue can leave a sore.
-If you got an oral piercing recently or have bitten, cut or otherwise injured your tongue, a black spot could be a lingering sign of injury.
+Oral piercings and tongue injuries may result in black spots on the tongue.
+That’s because damage to your tongue can leave a sore with a dark color.
+If you've had an oral piercing recently or bitten, cut, or otherwise injured your tongue, a black spot could be a lingering sign of damage.
+If this sore continues to linger, hurt, or get infected, be sure to contact your oral care provider about treatment methods.

 Certain chemicals react with acids on the surface of the tongue and turn it black.
-Exposure to the chemical bismuth (an ingredient in some medications) may cause the colour change, notes the Mayo Clinic.
+Exposure to the chemical bismuth, an ingredient in some medications used to treat upset stomach, may cause the color change, according to the Mayo Clinic.
 Though it's often the entire tongue that turns black, the change could initially occur in patches.
-Once you stop taking bismuth, your tongue should return to its normal pink hue.
+Once you stop taking bismuth, your tongue should return to its familiar pink hue.